The Below Deck and Love Is Blind drama is just the start of it

 Love might be blind, but the contestants no longer seem to be.
 Season two star Nick Thompson (remember, the guy who didn’t like costumes then reluctantly dressed as corn?) claims the Netflix show “ruined [his] life” and is stopping him from finding employment.
 Speaking with The Daily Mail, Thompson said he was paid $10,000 for filming, which he estimates amounts to $7.14 an hour.
 Danielle Ruhl, who said “I do” to Thompson before their eventual divorce in 2022, has previously spoken out about their allegedly “unsafe” working conditions.
 The Independent has reached out to Netflix for comment.

-In 2022, fellow season two contestant Jeremy Hartwell filed a lawsuit against the Netflix show, claiming that he and his fellow contestants were subject to “inhumane working conditions”.
+In 2022, fellow season two contestant Jeremy Hartwell filed a lawsuit against the Netflix show, claiming that he and other contestants were subject to “inhumane working conditions”.
 Kinetic Content, which produces Love Is Blind, previously issued a statement to The Independent regarding the lawsuit last year, in which the firm said there was “no merit” to Harwell's claims and that the company would “vigorously defend against” them.

 The tragic past of Love Island, Bachelor in Paradise allegations, Big Brother – the list of accusations seems to always be growing in this chaotic industry.